Click on the logo to see who..

 Notionally, the FIE licences used to expire after the Senior World Championships, which were traditionally the last event of the calendar.
 However, now there are sometimes Satellite events after the Senior World Champs, and in the Olympic years the date of that event is not defined by the FIE, so the situation is not quite as clear.
 Furthermore, World Veterans Championships now take place after the World Open Championships.

-All FIE events listed on the Official FIE Calendar for a specified season require an FIE licence for THAT season.
-The 2012/2013 Season has events starting on 1 October 2012 (Asian Cadet Championships, Bali), and ending 1 October 2013 (World Veteran Championships).
+All FIE events listed on the Official FIE Calendar for a specified season require an FIE licence for that season.